salesforce-marketingcloud/MarketingCloudSDK-Android/_posts/2015-06-08-implement-sdk-google.md

 ## 2. Set up Firebase

 Follow the [Android Firebase setup](https://firebase.google.com/docs/android/setup) documentation.
-When you add the Firebase core dependency to your module gradle file, use `com.google.firebase:firebase-core:{{ site.firebaseMajor }}.x.x`.
+When you add the Firebase core dependency to your module gradle file, use `com.google.firebase:firebase-core:{{ site.firebaseCoreMajor }}.x.x`.

 > If you initialize the `FirebaseApp` manually, you must initialize Firebase before initializing the SDK.